List of extrasolar candidates for liquid water: Gliese 581 c, d and g

 Later work suggests that Gliese 581 c would probably be too hot for liquid water.
 It was then suggested that Gliese 581 d might be warm enough for oceans if a greenhouse effect was operating.
 Gliese 581 d is eight times the mass of the Earth and might have a thick atmosphere.

 Gliese 581 d looks an even better candidate.
 The orbital period was originally estimated at 83 days and has now been revised to 66 days.
 This was announced along with another new world, Gliese 581 e, which is next to twice the mass of Earth but too close to its sun for liquid water.
 In May 2011, a new study suggested that the planet might have a thick atmosphere, oceans and even life.
+However, its existence is disputed.

-The unconfirmed planet Gliese 581 g is another good candidate.
-This planet is estimated to be between three and four times as massive as the earth, and as such it is too small to be a gas giant.
-The orbital period is estimated at 37 days, which places its orbit right in the middle of the habitable zone of the star Gliese 581.
+Gliese 581 g was another good candidate.
+This planet was estimated to be between three and four times as massive as the earth, and as such it is too small to be a gas giant.
+The orbital period was estimated at 37 days, which places its orbit right in the middle of the habitable zone of the star Gliese 581.
+However, its existence was later refuted.